true-wealth/3a-transfer-reference/index.md

     *   Decimal figures <=4 are rounded down
     *   Example of a use case: Customer pays CHF 1150.55 into pillar 3a.
 This amount is shown in the code as 1151
     *   Applying this rule corresponds to the practice in the tax procedure.
 See [tax statement](https://www.estv.admin.ch/dam/estv/de/dokumente/dbst/formulare/dbst-form-2011-21edp-de.pdf.download.pdf/dbst-form-2011-21edp-de.pdf "https://www.estv.admin.ch/dam/estv/de/dokumente/dbst/formulare/dbst-form-2011-21edp-de.pdf.download.pdf/dbst-form-2011-21edp-de.pdf") or [ZH tax declaration](https://www.zh.ch/content/dam/zhweb/bilder-dokumente/themen/steuern-finanzen/steuern/natuerlichepersonen/2022/est-wegleitungen/305_wegleitung_zh_2022_ha_bf_def.pdf).

+## Reference implementation

+A reference implementation is available: [https://true-wealth.github.io/3a-transfer-reference/assets/calculator.html](https://true-wealth.github.io/3a-transfer-reference/assets/calculator.html).
+This implementation is a simple web application that allows you to encode and decode the transfer reference.
+The implementation is open source and can be copied and used freely.

 ## External references